THE POWER OF ANCIENTS

 But, I had to know.

-I reached through the doorway and touched one—smooth, soft, like it might easily crumble, cool to my fingertips, even in that hot place.
-I grabbed the nearest one, rolling backward into a hobble toward the thick jungle, my strong comrade keeping pace.
-We—what had we done?
+Urgency pushed me over the edge.
+I reached through the opening and touched one—smooth, soft, like it might easily crumble, cool to my fingertips, even in that hot place.

 “Let’s get out of here, One-Arm,” Andos scolded, pulling on my crippled arm.